Humberston Fitties: 1940s and 1950s

 During WWII 100 acres of the Fitties, which had "laid idle for goodness knows how many years", was used for potato production.

-After WWII, a new layout and drainage system was put in place, together with shops and entertainment – including a mobile fish and chip van, mobile ice-cream van, donkey rides and the taking of "walkie pictures" (more commonly known as 'walking pictures', commercial photographers would take photographs of people in the street, hand them a card inviting them to a kiosk later in the day to buy a souvenir photo).
+After WWII, a new layout and drainage system was put in place, together with shops and entertainment – including a mobile fish and chip van, ice-cream van, donkey rides and the taking of "walkie pictures" (more commonly known as 'walking pictures', commercial photographers would take photographs of people in the street, hand them a card inviting them to a kiosk later in the day to buy a souvenir photo).

-By 1947 there were approximately 60 huts and bungalows at the Fitties, with 240 more added over the next nine years.
-The Fitties became a hugely popular holiday destination, with a bungalow being a considerably cheaper option than a hotel or boarding house.
+By 1947 there were about 60 huts and bungalows at the Fitties and 240 more were added over the next nine years.
+The Fitties became, as described, a popular holiday destination, with a bungalow being a considerably cheaper option than a hotel or boarding house.
 As many as 6,000 people could be accommodated.

 In 1950, the Fitties were referred to as "Bungalow Town".
 The local council fenced off the private property to prevent visitors from trespassing.
 In 1952, in an effort to improve local conditions, 50 "structures", including converted buses and trams, were removed from the area.

 A storm surge in 1953 caused the dunes to be breached by the sea, after which remedial action was taken to protect them, including "brush-wood kidding, fencing and marram grass planting."
-In 1956 over £6,000 was spent on further erosion prevention.
+In 1956 more than £6,000 was spent on erosion prevention.

-In 1958 due to the high risk of flooding the Fitties were deemed a "potentially dangerous area" by the Department of Scientific and Industrial Research.
+In 1958, because of the high risk of flooding, the Fitties was deemed a "potentially dangerous area" by the Department of Scientific and Industrial Research.
 Suggestions to improve safety included creating a "perfect flood warning system", the construction of a sea wall and more groynes and planting of 2,000 Corsican and Scotch pines to "bind the soil".
-However, work was never started, for reasons of cost, and instead the council "agreed that people wishing to rent plots on the Fitties should be told of the risk."
+Work was never started, for reasons of cost, and instead the council "agreed that people wishing to rent plots on the Fitties should be told of the risk."

 In the same year, "picturesque water pumps" were replaced by taps, a recommendation was made that roads be given names and bungalows numbers and 1,300 caravans were added to the 120 acres of land behind the dunes, creating further erosion.